joe-maitan/Network-Overlay/src/main/java/csx55/overlay/README.md

 # How to run the Network Overlay
+You must have Java version 8 or higher to build and run the program.

 First, we need to build the project.
 You can build the project in the directory of the repository.
 For example,
 ```
 winter-park:~/Network-Overlay$